[CS Technical Interview 7] JavaScript that gets you talking

 9. [Appendix] Interview Practice

-• Review key concepts once more in Q&A format
+• Reviewing key concepts once more in a Q&A format

-1⃣ Understanding JavaScript Core Mechanisms Through Flow
+1⃣ Understanding Core JavaScript Mechanisms Through Flow

 Execution Context Creation Process